Nerotek01/BedWars/README.md

 After elimination, players enter spectator mode with controls for fly speed, night vision toggle, and auto‑teleport to active players.
 Spectators can freely observe the ongoing match without interfering.

 ### Rejoin and AFK Management
 Players who disconnect during a match can rejoin their team and recover their inventory and position.
 Players who remain AFK for a configurable period are automatically removed, freeing the slot for others.
+The built‑in Anti AFK add‑on provides fine‑grained control over detection and punishment.

 ### Comprehensive Party Support
 The plugin includes an internal party system and also supports external party plugins through an adapter interface.
 Parties can join games together and are always placed on the same team.
 Adding support for a new party plugin requires only a single adapter class.